eolver/deploy-terraform-in-azure/README.md

 #### Terraform Plan

 Once you have succussfully got terraform running. you can now begin to execute the planning stages of the infrastructure you have set out to deploy by running terraform plan cmd.
-This will walk the the steps as if you were deploying and display a list of all infrastructure that will deployed.
+This will walk through the steps as if you were deploying and display a list of all infrastructure that will deployed.